nickengineer0825/Engineering-Up-Portfolio-Template/index.md

 # Nick's Arduino Robot
 Hello my name is Nick and i built a arduino robot.
-ENgineering up is located in Rochester NY 17 Fitzhugh s
+Engineering up is located in Rochester NY 17 Fitzhugh s

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|